Teapot-418/Teapot-418.github.io/_posts/2018-09-24-Hadoop-Part-2.md

     </configuration>
 </plugin>
 ```
-> Entrypoint is the name of your class, which contains the main-method.
+> `Entrypoint` is the class-name of the class containing the main-method.

-Now, that we have build up the base of our application, we can start diving deeper.

 ### The Mapper